Maximilian I, Holy Roman Emperor: Chivalric orders

-On 30 April 1478, Maximilian was knighted by Adolph of Cleves, a senior member of the Order of the Golden Fleece and on the same day he became the sovereign of this exalted order.
+On 30 April 1478, Maximilian was knighted by Adolph of Cleves, a senior member of the Order of the Golden Fleece and on the same day, he became the sovereign of this exalted order.
 As its head, he did everything in his power to restore its glory as well as associate the order with the Habsburg lineage.
-He expelled the members who had defected to France and rewarded those loyal to him, and also invited foreign rulers to join its ranks.
+He expelled the members who had defected to France and rewarded those loyal to him, and also invited foreign rulers to join his ranks.

 Maximilian I was a member of the Order of the Garter, nominated by King Henry VII of England in 1489.
 His Garter stall plate survives in St George's Chapel, Windsor Castle.

-Maximilian was patron of the Order of Saint George founded by his father, and also the founder of its secular confraternity.
+Maximilian was the patron of the Order of Saint George, founded by his father, and also the founder of its secular confraternity.

 Appearance and personality

 Young Maximilian, portrait at the Ancestral Hall (Ahnensaal), Hofburg.